 Check History can be useful to detect a decrease or increase in page count and/or link count.
 Often you will see that Siteimprove's crawler has picked up a new part of the website (for example, a subdomain, calendars, events list, suppliers list, planning applications, etc.) which can explain a large increase in page/link count.
 The Check History functionality also helps determine if any sections or pages of your website should be included or excluded from the crawl.

-The most obvious explanation for a change in page count is that pages were added or removed from your site.
+A change in page count can simply be the result of new pages were added or removed from your site.
 Review the Check History page to determine what pages were added or removed.

 Aliases and Exclusions are how we tell our crawler what content should be included as a page, and what should be considered "external" content.
 See the following articles for more explanation: